bitbane/CANT/README.md

 (Update: The Nucleo-H743ZI has been discontinued.
 Its replacement the Nucleo-H743ZI2 works with CANT out of the box). development board.
 This board was chosen due to its speed (400MHz) and essentially infinite ram and flash.

+Note: If you have a MB1364C (and possibly D) revision of this board, the solder bridge at SB7 has to be soldered closed to enable the GPIO pin.
+On revisions B and E this is controlled by the jumper JP6 which is in place by default.

 ## Getting started with the Nucleo-STM32H7 development board

 The Nucleo-H743ZI board has an STLink V2.1 debugger built in, available via the Micro-USB port on the